manas12709/BigIdeaTeamTeach/navigation/bigidea5.md

 - **Mindfulness and Self-awareness:** Regular reflection on technology use can help identify problematic patterns.

 - **Seek Professional Help:** If addiction becomes severe, professional counseling can provide effective strategies.

+## Popcorn Hack # 3

+**Why is it important to understand the unintended consequences of technology, especially dopamine-driven technology?**

 ---